Thakurvaibhav/k8s/monitoring/README.md

 2. if you need to update the prometheus config, it can be reloaded by making an api call to the prometheus server. `curl -XPOST http://<prom-service>:<prom-port>/-/reload`
 3. Some basic alerting rules are defined in the prometheus rules file which can be updated before deploying.
 You can also add more rules under the same groups or create new ones.
 4. Before deploying prometheus please create GCP PD-SSD or AWS EBS Volume of size 250Gi or more, and name it `pd-ssd-disk-01`.
 5. Please update `00-alertmanager-configmap.yaml` to reflect correct api_url for Slack and VictorOps.
-You can additionally add more receievers.
-Ref:  https://prometheus.io/docs/alerting/configuration/
+You can additionally add more [receievers](https://prometheus.io/docs/alerting/configuration/).

 ## Highly Available and Scalable Clustered Prometheus Setup Using Thanos:

 1. It is highly recommended to deploy an ingress-controller in order to reduce the number of endpoints created.
-This set-up uses Nginx Ingress Controller.
+This set-up uses [Nginx Ingress Controller](https://github.com/Thakurvaibhav/k8s/tree/master/ingress-controllers/nginx#ingress-controllers-for-aws-and-gke-based-kubernetes-clusters).

 2. Configuration
     - Create 2 GCS buckets and name them as `prometheus-long-term` and `thanos-ruler`, if you create buckets with some-other name make sure you update that in `values.yaml` These will be used for archiving prometheus and alertmanager data.